Kaysims/Grip-Club/README.md

 # Bugs
 ## Bugs Fixed :

- 1. When the HTML validation was initially run it flagged that an < a > element must not be embedded in a < button >, which is what I had done for the hero button.
+ 1. When the HTML validation was initially run it flagged that an < a > element must not be embedded in a < button >, which I had done for the hero button.
 This was corrected and is no longer an error.

 <details><summary><b>HTML Bug Found</b></summary>